Abstractigakis/hypothesis-interview-assignment/README.md

 Dear reviewers reading, given this is a small example, I have ommited typescrpit, and focused more on the explination of _why_ rather than how.

+On first read through, I don't think that a feature like this can be implemented _production ready_ in just a few hours with all the bells and whistles, documetation and testing etc.  I also have a high standard of what production ready means.
+Would love to have a talk about the SDLC.

+We will start with a MVP: i.e. the feature has all fuctions necessary

 First thing to note, there is not very many in users in the list, so we will simply store it in memory, and just use the `filter` method, but this would not work at scale.

 ## Scaling side tangent